How to book Christmas flights to Asia without breaking the bank.

 For a flight to Singapore, reservations in June and July get you up to 10% discounts from both Sydney and Melbourne.

-According to Skyscanner Best Time to Book tool, the situation is more complex with Christmas flights to Seoul, South Korea.
-If you book your flight from Sydney in June, you save up to 25%.
-If you miss the early bird offer, you can still get discounts up to 8% in July and 11% in August.
+According to Skyscanner Best Time to Book tool, the situation is more complicated with Christmas flights to Seoul, South Korea.
+If you book your flight from Sydney in September, you save up to 12%.
+If you book too early, you might miss out on savings with flights purchased in July only saving you up to 6%.

 There is a steep increase in prices in the third and fourth weeks of December.
 If you are on a long trip and have the flexibility, try booking flights to Asia on or before the second week of December and return on or after New Year’s Day.